-In this article, we’ll cover 15 incredible benefits of reading, some of which are backed by scientific studies.
+In this article, we’ll cover 15 incredible benefits of reading, many of which are backed by scientific studies.

 1. Promotes mental health

 Research suggests that people who keep their brains active by reading or playing mentally challenging games like chess are 2.5 times less likely to develop Alzheimer’s disease than those who spend their down time on less stimulating activities.

 Studies have shown that staying mentally alert can slow the progress of (or possibly even prevent) Alzheimer’s and dementia.